-Heart Berry began as House of Howes in the kitchen on the Rez.
+Heart Berry began as House of Howes in a kitchen in Northern Minnesota on the Rez.

 In 2014, House of Howes was a small custom regalia business.